13 Mistakes New Beekeepers Make

 13. Going It Alone

-I’m not suggesting that you need to partner up with someone in your beekeeping efforts (though it never hurts to have help).
+I’m not suggesting that you must partner up with someone in your beekeeping efforts (though it never hurts to have help).

 I mean not having an experienced person to rely on for advice.

 We started out taking a class from a local beekeeper.
-Our first nuc was supplied by that beekeeper.
+That beekeeper supplied our first nuc.
 That beekeeper continued to answer our questions and give advice for a couple of years.

 If you can, find a mentor who can help you grow into your new hobby.